Digital Signature for Organizations

 Recognized legal reliability

-Our digital signature for departments gives you a high level of reliability and ensures:
+Our digital signature for organizations gives you a high level of reliability and ensures:

 - Origin: certifies the signature used on behalf of your department or organization